Laurent - stock.adobe.com

 “It must ultimately fall to government working with tech businesses and leaders to ensure that AI adoption is always steered towards augmenting, not replacing, human thought and endeavour, that citizens will always be at the heart of AI design, and that the public can be reassured that AI will not lead us to some dystopian future, but to a better one for us all.”

-The mayor went on to mention the efforts London is making to educate the pubic about AI and encourage public debate about the issue.
+The mayor went on to mention the efforts London is making to educate the public about AI and encourage public debate about the issue.
 This includes a partnership with cities such as Amsterdam and Helsinki to develop an AI framework to ensure greater public accountability.

 According to Khan, cities such as London are best placed to take advantage of AI because, compared with national government, local administrations are closer to people and can adapt quickly to their changing needs.